sfomuseum/swifter-protomaps/README.md

 ## Notes

+This package requires:

-This package requires iOS 13.4 or higher or MacOS 10.15.4 or higher.
+* iOS 13.4 or higher
+* MacOS 10.15.4 or higher.

 ## See also